Immersed Virtual Element Methods for Elliptic Interface Problems in Two Dimensions: Properties of IFE Functions

 \subsection{The $\bfH(\curl)$ IFE Functions}

-The similar situation also exists for the $\bfH(\curl)$ case, i.e., we need the estimates for the two polynomial components $\bfPi^{\pm}_K$ on the entire element (the notation is similar to \eqref{proj_pm}).
-The similar quasi interpolation introduced in~\cite{2020GuoLinZou}, see (4.3), can be used as a bridge for this case.
-Here we denote it as $\bfJ_K$ to be distinguished from the $H^1$ scalar case of which the approximation is recalled below: \begin{lemma}[Theorem 4.1 in~\cite{2020GuoLinZou}] For $\bfu\in \bfH^1(\emph{curl},\alpha,\beta;\mathcal{T}_h)$, on any $K\in \mathcal{T}^i_h$ there holds
+The similar situation also exists for the $\bfH(\curl)$ case, i.e., we need the estimates for the two polynomial components of \LC{the weighted $L^2$ projection} $\bfPi^{\pm}_K\bfu$ on the entire element (the notation is similar to \eqref{proj_pm}). \RG{In this case, we employ the quasi interpolation defined in \cite[(4.4)]{2020GuoLinZou} as an intermediate estimate in the error analysis, which is similar to that for \eqref{quaInterp_1}.} Here we denote it as $\bfJ_K$ to be distinguished from the $H^1$ scalar case of which the approximation is recalled below: \begin{lemma}[Theorem 4.1 in~\cite{2020GuoLinZou}] For $\bfu\in \bfH^1(\emph{curl},\alpha,\beta;\mathcal{T}_h)$, on any $K\in \mathcal{T}^i_h$ there holds